Skip to main content

 1. Gaeilge – Bonnleibhéal (Irish – Foundation Level) will not be accepted for Matriculation Registration purposes.

-2. Mathematics Ordinary Alternative/ Foundation Level will be accepted for Matriculation Registration purposes, but not as a substitute for the subject Mathematics in courses for that the subject Mathematics is currently an entry requirement.
+2. Mathematics Ordinary Alternative/ Foundation Level will be accepted for Matriculation Registration purposes, but not as a substitute for the subject Mathematics in courses for which Mathematics is an entry requirement.
+Leaving Certificate points are not awarded for either of these subjects.

-Applicants presenting Leaving Certificate results from previous years, which include subjects no longer offered should contact www.ucd.ie/askus for advice with regard to acceptability and any exclusions that may apply.
+Applicants presenting Leaving Certificate results from previous years, which include subjects no longer offered, should contact www.ucd.ie/askus for advice with regard to acceptability and any exclusions that may apply.

 Combination of subjects not permitted

-The subject “Physics and Chemistry” may not be presented with either “Physics” or “Chemistry”.
+• The subject “Physics and Chemistry” may not be presented with either “Physics” or “Chemistry”.

 • “Agricultural Economics” may not be presented with “Economics”.